xwmx/nb/README.md

 [Optional dependencies](#optional) can be installed to enhance functionality, but `notes` works great without them.

-`notes` includes `bookmark`, a full-featured, intuitive CLI bookmarking system with local full-text search of cached page content, tagging, convenient filtering and listing, Wayback Machine snapshot lookup for broken links, and easy viewing of bookmarked pages in the terminal and your regular web browser.
+`notes` includes `bookmark`, a powerful, full-featured, and intuitive CLI bookmarking system with local full-text search of cached page content, tagging, convenient filtering and listing, Wayback Machine snapshot lookup for broken links, and easy viewing of bookmarked pages in the terminal and your regular web browser.
 Page information is automatically